 When designing an outdoor space for the more elderly members of your family, you’ll need to consider safety and accessibility for those who may have mobility issues and the practicality of use.
-So, how do architects and other design experts plan a senior-friendly landscape and outdoor space with this in mind?
+So, how do designers plan a senior-friendly landscape and outdoor space with this in mind?
 READ: How to Future-Proof Your Home Now and Age Gracefully

 Prioritise safety and comfort